wictorcode/cpp-training/README.md

 4. The batch program will ask if you want to run the program.
 Press **`y`** to run the program or press any other key to exit.

 Specific instructions can be found in the projects' respective folders if needed

+## TODO
+- Make a global script to build & run any project without changing folders